 - Sessions describe innovative/transformational competency management processes.
 Competency management is a dynamic process designed to support ongoing assessment and evaluation of performance.

 - Sessions describe strategies used to improve professional practice (nursing and interprofessional continuing education) and the provision of quality patient care.
-Content may relate to any component of the educational design process including identification of professional practice gaps, gap analysis, content development, teaching strategies - including use of technology, and outcomes measurement.
+Content may relate to any component of the educational design process outlined in the nursing professional development (NPD) Scope & Standards of Practice.

 - Role Development

-- Sessions describe identification and development of strategies to facilitate a continuous process of maturation through lifelong learning.
-This type of development allows for role transition, role integration, skill acquisition, and mastery as learners advance from novice to expert in their professions and specialties.
-(Examples: Preceptor development, mentorship, succession planning, certification, career coaching, charge nurse development, etc.)
+- Sessions describe identification and development of strategies to facilitate a continuous process of professional growth as learners advance from novice to expert.
+This type of development allows for role transition, role integration, skill acquisition, and mastery.

 - Collaborative Partnerships

 - Sessions describe mutually beneficial relationships between two or more individuals, groups, or organizations that work jointly toward common goals.
-These may include (but are not limited to) academic/practice partnerships, interprofessional continuing education, community partnerships with emergency medical services and public/community health departments to address threats to population health or disaster management, and collaboration with other organizations promoting population health.
+These relationships may take place both within and outside of the organization.

 - Sessions describe participation in research, evidence-based practice (EBP), and quality improvement (QI) activities related to nursing professional development practice.

 - Sessions describe how the NPD practitioner influences the interprofessional practice and learning environments, the NPD specialty, the profession of nursing, and healthcare.

 - Sessions describe professional development activities executed through a diversity and inclusion lens.
 Content may encompass any aspect of the human identity and/or experience.